 In Jelgava Fortum has constructed the largest biomass combined heat and power (CHP) plant in Latvia that provides as much as 85% of the heat necessary for Jelgava’s district heating.
-Electricity produced is sold in free market and to some large industrial customers.
-Our biomass CHP plant has promoted development of Zemgale region by creating around 300 indirect work places in fuel supply chain and also contributed to filling the environmental targets under the Covenant of Mayors that Jelgava has signed.
+Electricity produced is sold in the free market and to some large industrial customers.
+Our biomass CHP plant has promoted the development of the Zemgale region by creating around 300 indirect workplaces in the fuel supply chain and also contributed to filling the environmental targets under the Covenant of Mayors that Jelgava has signed.

-Currently Fortum in Latvia is working on another circular economy project - fuel diversification in Jelgava biomass CHP plant in order to add 35% of RDF (refuse derived fuel) to the wood chips.
-This will enhance sustainable waste management in Jelgava and in the region and will reduce amount of waste in land fields.
+Currently Fortum in Latvia is working on another circular economy project - fuel diversification in the Jelgava biomass CHP plant in order to add 35% of RDF (refuse-derived fuel) to the wood chips.
+This will enhance sustainable waste management in Jelgava and in the region and will reduce the amount of waste in land fields.